-Learning how to clean copper is an important part of maintaining your copper ware, whether you have just one treasured copper utensil or a whole set of copper pans.
 A highly prized material with exceptional heat conducting properties, copper is a little more high-maintenance than stainless steel and other materials used for making cookware.
-Copper oxidises over time, causing a dark tarnish to form on the surface of the metal; don't worry, though – the tarnish is easily removed and doesn't affect the performance of your copper in any way.
-Read on to find out how to clean copper using all-natural ingredients found in your kitchen.
+Copper oxidizes over time, causing a dark tarnish to form on the surface of the metal; don't worry, though – the tarnish is easily removed and doesn't affect the performance of your copper in any way.

 1. Clean copper with salt and vinegar

-Mix a tablespoon of table salt into a cup of vinegar; dip a cloth into the mixture and rub off the tarnish with the cloth.
+Mix a tablespoon of table salt into a cup of distilled white vinegar; dip a cloth into the mixture and rub off the tarnish with a microfiber cleaning cloth.
 Alternatively, fill the kitchen sink with the mixture (you'll need more of it, of course) and hot water and soak your copper pans in it for half and hour.
 The tarnish will dissolve; afterwards, just rinse and dry.

 2. Use baking soda

-Baking soda does wonders at removing stains and tarnish from all types of metal, and copper is no exception.
+Using baking soda can remove stains and tarnish from all types of metal, and copper is no exception.
 Simply sprinkle a little baking soda onto a damp cloth and work it into the tarnish.
 Rub off and rinse.

 3. Try cleaning copper with ketchup